ganesh2925/AI-Trip-Planner/README.md

 ```
 <br />

-- The application will be running at
+- The application will be running at this URL:

 ```
 http://localhost:5173/